outsidedav/swift/analytics/mobile_analytics.md

 Analytics.logLocation();
 ```

-This API enables the app to send its location as latitude, longitude to the server in between app sessions.
-Other than these explicit calls to the location-logging API, the SDK sends device location for every App-Session, both for initial app session context and user switch app session (that is, a switch of a user between an app session) context.
-The location API must be enabled in the initialization of SDK.
+The API enables the app to send its location (as latitude and longitude), to the server in between app sessions.
+Other than explicit calls to the `location-logging` API, the SDK sends device location for every App-Session.
+The location is sent for the initial app session context, and user switch app session (that is, a switch of a user between an app session) context.
+The location API must be enabled in the initialization of the SDK.

-To call this location logging API, set the `collectLocation` parameter to true in SDK initialization:
+To call the `location-logging` API, set the `collectLocation` parameter to `true` in the SDK initialization:
 ```
 Analytics.initialize(appName, apiKey,  hasUserContext, collectLocation, [BMSAnalytics.ALL])
 ```